 1. Prepare ahead of time for challenging evenings.

-If re-learning how to live life without alcohol was easy, we’d have done it already.
+If relearning how to live life without alcohol was easy, we’d have done it already.
 The fact is, there will be nights you struggle with unease and discomfort.
-Any of the following are common in individuals newly learning how to spend evenings alcohol-free:
+The following are common in individuals newly learning how to spend evenings alcohol-free:

-It’s important to set up defense mechanisms now for the potential future you that might encounter these triggers so that you aren’t negotiating them for the first time when you are suffering acutely from the challenge.
-The anxious or depressed mind may be weaker than the happy mind, so plan ahead on good days for challenging evenings.
+It’s important to set up defense mechanisms now for the potential future so that if you encounter these triggers, you aren’t negotiating them for the first time while suffering acutely from the challenge.
+An anxious or depressed mind may be weaker than a happy mind, so plan ahead on good days for challenging evenings.

 Here are a few examples of ways that you can prepare for these evenings and cope with triggers:

 - “It was really fulfilling and satisfying cooking this nicer-than-usual dinner for myself.
 I’ll make a note of how good this felt, and if I feel anxious later this week, maybe I’ll try this again to keep my hands busy.”

 - “There are a lot of meetings on my agenda at work tomorrow, some with people who can get under my skin.
 That might put me in a bad mood as I head home and is the type of scenario I’d used to drink after.
 I’m going to make plans with a friend to see a movie and buy the tickets now, so I’ll have something else to look forward to.”

 - “I’m thinking ahead to Saturday’s birthday party for my mother.
 I know my uncles will be there and they often pressure me to drink.
 I should practice my responses now, so I’m not coming up with it on the spot.”